Thomas-George-T/Thomas-George-T/README.md

-### Hi there 👋
+### Hi there 👋 I'm Thomas George Thomas,

-I'm **Thomas George Thomas**, A data engineer passionate about Data Science.:bar_chart:.
+A data engineer passionate about Data Science.:bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and performance tuning.
 Strong Advocate for 📜 open source, :cloud: Cloud computing, DevOps and Innovative Automation :robot:

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.